Sex Ed: Adolescence

 Continue the work of instilling them with godly beliefs and values.
 Continue to inoculate them against the destructive messages they will be soaking in from the media and popular culture.
 What else can you work on?

-Many school-based sex education programs are not succeeding.
+Many school-based sex-education programs are not succeeding.
 The most likely reason is that these programs are all premised on the assumption that teenagers are more mature decision-makers than they really are.
 This assumption seems wrong in two important ways.
-It attributes a greater rationality and maturity to teens than many are developmentally capable of.
-And it ignores the fact that human beings are not morally-neutral calculating machines, but rather are sinners with a bent for doing what is wrong.
+It attributes a greater rationality and maturity to teens than is developmentally possible for them.
+And it ignores the fact that human beings are not morally neutral, calculating machines, but rather are sinners with a bent for doing what is wrong.

 Put a personal spin on consequences.
-A second way to encourage greater teenage rationality is to walk your adolescent through the consequences of sexual activity and pregnancy.
+Walk your adolescent through the consequences of sexual activity and pregnancy.
 Ask how friends would respond if he or she got a sexual disease.
-Follow this by these sorts of questions: “What would you look for to know that you had the disease?
+Follow this by such questions as “What would you look for to know that you had the disease?
 How would you make a doctor’s appointment?
 How would you pay for the doctor’s appointment?
 How would you eventually handle telling the person you were going to marry that you had had a sexual disease?
 How would you handle the possibility of never being able to have children from having the sexually transmitted disease?”